When your Digital Life is Held to Ransom

 Ransomware is a type of malware that will lock you out of your files, device, or other resources, and demand a payment to regain access.
 Even if you choose to pay up, most often the payment will not result in gaining back access, and your files are permanently lost.

-We are asked to help businesses recover from a major ransomware infection about once per week.
+Over the last few years, we are asked to help businesses recover from a major Ransomware infection about once per week.
 Where the infected site has implemented a viable backup system, files and services can usually be restored with some effort and relatively few losses.
-Unfortunately, many businesses and individuals that come to us for help did not have appropriate backups in place and have lost files at huge cost.
-We have seen Ransomware infections threaten the ongoing viability of businesses.
+In rare occasions we are able to decrypt the files and restore them without backups.
+Unfortunately, many businesses and individuals that come to us for help did not have appropriate backups in place and don’t get lucky with any capacity to decrypt so lose their files at huge cost.

 A Bad Day in The Life of ….
 John, the owner of a small manufacturing business who has come into the office at the crack of dawn to catch up.
 Coffee machine working.
 Check.
 Time to finally get this tender sorted.

 Logging into his PC, John does a double take.
 There is an impressive looking red and white boxy thing on the screen.“ Your personal files are encrypted!…..pay us or they are gone forever.”

 Files exist but nothing will open.
 Johns not too familiar with the backup system, but he knows they have one.
 Rings his accounts guy who looks after that.
 There are backups.
 They sit on a NAS in another building to the server, so they are “offsite”.

 Tries to restore.
 Files won’t open.
 They have been encrypted as well.
 Very Bad Day.